 It’s a legal requirement to ensure new employees understand the hazards and safety risks within their work environment.
 Safety induction training is the first step in that process.
 This is where compliance obligations and duty of care requirements are met and new employees receive training to keep them safe at work from day one.
-Organisations are faced with the challenge of how to effectively design and deliver a safety induction, that leads to an employee being engaged, productive, aware of systems and procedures and understand hazards [read our post on hazard perception and common sense].
+Organisations are faced with the challenge of how to effectively design and deliver a safety induction, that leads to an employee being engaged, productive, aware of systems and procedures and understand hazards.
 It’s common for employees to become complacent with safety induction training due to it’s repetitive delivery, legalistic content and lack of participation.
 A new employee may have completed a number of safety inductions in the past where their immediate thought was: “How quickly can I get through this training?”

 In this post we look at what should be covered in a safety inductions and discuss the benefits of interactive delivery methods.

 An effective safety induction involves familiarising new employees with the hazards they are likely to encounter while working, so they can conduct themselves in a manner that doesn’t endanger themselves or anyone else.
 The safety induction should also ensure that workers understand their health and safety responsibilities.
 For safety induction training to be meaningful, it needs to address specific issues that employees will encounter in their work environment.
 The content should include task specific and current hazards, rather than generic hazards.
 Below is a list of the main areas safety inductions should cover.